 Universal Design: Content Accessibility

 Content Accessibility Reminder.
-SVSU requires video and audio content to be transcribed if you are using them in a future semester.
+SVSU requires audio and video content to be transcribed and edited for compliance when you are using them in a future semester.

 Overview